LiShuaiyi/vp-repairer/README.md

-# commonroad_repair
+# commonroad_repairer

-Refactored repository for commonroad trajectory repairing
+This repository contains a software package to solve trajectory repairing problems on [CommonRoad](https://commonroad.in.tum.de) considering traffic rules.

 ### The required Python dependencies
 * matplotlib>=3.3.4